grepme/grepme/README.md

 ## Projects Done & Maintained
 WIP, but here is one.
-- https://vred.rip/ - Chrome & Firefox addon that you can use to create easy sharable video links in Discord(with sound 🔊) and have it preview in Discord and other apps
+- https://vred.rip/ - Chrome & Firefox addon that you can use to create easy sharable video links from reddit to Discord with sound 🔊(or other apps) with a preview and ability to play embedded.

 ## 📫 How to reach me